Campus Resources for Community and Support

 At the School of Foreign Service, we are committed to creating a diverse, equitable and inclusive environment where all of our community members—students, faculty and staff—can thrive.

 Georgetown University offers a variety of resources, programs and affinity groups that foster connection, well-being and a sense of belonging.
-While not administered by the SFS Diversity, Equity and Inclusion (DEI) Office, these offerings support our shared commitment to care for the whole person and contribute to a welcoming campus environment for all students, faculty and staff.
+These offerings support our shared commitment to care for the whole person and contribute to a welcoming campus environment for all students, faculty and staff.

 Academic Resource Center